-The student will be notified of the committee’s decision in writing via mail.
+The student will be notified of the committee’s decision in writing via email.
 Students should make payment arrangements while awaiting a committee decision.

 Students are encouraged to access the applicable form; Financial Aid Appeal Form from the Forms Library.
-Appeals may be submitted by fax, or taken directly to the Doña Ana Community College Office of Financial Aid & Scholarships at the East Mesa Center, Student Resources Bldg.
+Appeals may be submitted by email, fax, or taken directly to the Doña Ana Community College Office of Financial Aid & Scholarships at the East Mesa Center, Student Resources Bldg.
 Rm 109.